Best 10 AI SOC Platforms For Business (2026)

 Microsoft Security Copilot Logo

 Microsoft Security Copilot with Sentinel is an AI layer built across Microsoft’s security stack, designed to help SOC teams analyze incidents, generate queries, and accelerate response using natural language.
 We think it’s a strong fit for organizations already running Sentinel, Defender XDR, or both.
-The natural language to KQL capability is particularly impressive, removing one of the biggest friction points for analysts who aren’t fluent in query language.

-Microsoft Security Copilot with Microsoft Sentinel Key Features
+Microsoft Security Copilot Key Features

 What Customers Say

 Customers say the integration with Microsoft’s security ecosystem is the standout strength.
 Querying across the environment, getting context-aware incident summaries, and surfacing insights that would otherwise require manual investigation are consistently praised.
 Response time improvements get mentioned across team sizes.
+Something to be aware of is that the learning curve during initial adoption is real, with manual validation required early on.

 Our Take